 Bob-Lee and Lee-Bob are the Zoo's two male great horned owls, acquired in 2006 and 2007.
-Both of them were wing injured in their natural range and sustained permanent wing and eye damage.
+Both of them sustained permanent wing and eye damage in their natural range.
 They have adapted quite well to life at the Zoo and very much enjoy having their food delivered to them daily.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 It is estimated that there are more than five million in the wild.